Skip to content

 Now that I’ve written a guide to the German language, I think it’s time I write a guide to language in Germany.
 I’ve done this for all previous language guides, too, so I want to keep up the pattern.

 Unlike Indonesia and Belize, though, Germany doesn’t have any (recent) history of colonization and imperialist influence.
-It’s also a lot less culturally diverse (which isn’t necessarily a good thing or a bad thing).
+It’s also a lot less culturally diverse (which isn’t necessarily good or bad, just different).

 What this means is that this guide will likely be a lot shorter and simpler than the other two I’ve written.
 Indonesia has about 1/10 of the world’s languages (~700), while Germany only has maybe 20 in any noticeable quantity.